Find Repertoire for Percussion

 Books about percussion instruments can be found in the Music Library (or in our storage locations) by searching by this Subject Heading Percussion Instruments.

 Reliable and scholarly information about percussion instruments can be found in Western's Music Library, in the following reference sources:

-New Grove Dictionary of Music and Musicians Ref ML 100.G8 2001 - on the Dictionary Table]
+New Grove Dictionary of Music and Musicians Ref ML 100.G8 2001 - on the Dictionary Table.

-New Grove Dictionary of Musical Instruments Ref ML 102.I5 N48 l984]
+New Grove Dictionary of Musical Instruments Ref ML 102.I5 N48 1984

 These encyclopedias contain detailed and scholarly information on the history of percussion, instrument construction, pipercussion playing and percussion repertory.
-The extensive bibliography lists additional books and articles on the topic -- the Music Library has many of the books and articles cited.
+The extensive bibliography lists additional books and articles on the topic.
+The Music Library has many of the books and articles cited.

-Call numbers for books may be found by searching by Author or by Title in the catalogue while call numbers for articles may be found by searching for thetitle of the periodical (do NOT try and search by the title of the article!!) in the Western Libraries Catalogue.
+Call numbers for books may be found by Browsing by Author or by Title in the library catalogue while call numbers for articles in printed journals may be found by searching for the title of the periodical.
+Do not try and search by the title of the article in the Western Libraries Catalogue.